Kuifje02/vrpy/README.md

 ## Bugs

 Please report any bugs that you find [here](https://github.com/Kuifje02/vrpy/issues).
 Or, even better, fork the repository on [GitHub](https://github.com/Kuifje02/vrpy) and create a pull request.
-Please read the guidelines (CONTRIBUTING.md) before contributing.
+Please read the [Community Guidelines](https://github.com/Kuifje02/vrpy/blob/dev/CONTRIBUTING.md) before contributing.
 Any contributions are welcome.